Matthew-Curry/RetireRight/README.md

 ### backend
 #### Holds two folders:
-**handlers:** The code for AWS lambda functions matching one for one with the REST API calls the SPA needs to make. <br>
+**handlers:** The code for the AWS lambda functions matching one for one with the REST API calls the SPA needs to make. <br>
 **layers:** Holds folders defining the lambda layers that are shared among the functions to perform core applicaiton functionality. <br>

 #### Layers include: